Understanding Codeine

 Purple Drank

 Codeine cough syrup is used to make “purple drank.”
 Purple drank is a recreational form of the drug made by mixing prescription-grade (codeine) cough syrup with soft drinks, such as Sprite or Mountain Dew, for consumption in large doses.
-It is also called lean, syrup and sizzurp.
+It is also called lean, syrup, and sizzurp.

 Alarmingly glorified in popular culture, purple drank has been referenced throughout multiple songs and TV shows.
-It is mentioned in songs by artists like Lil’ Wayne and Three 6 Mafia.
+It is mentioned in songs by artists like Lil Wayne and Three 6 Mafia.

-Codeine Abuse Statistics
+Codeine Addiction And Abuse Statistics

 33